 We expect many qualified Now Teach-ers will want to teach part-time, and we are working with schools to make this a possibility.

 You don’t need a degree in a subject in order to teach it.
 An A-Level is all that is required along with a degree in a related subject.
 If you want more guidance, don’t hesitate to get in touch.
-In some subjects – maths, science and languages – you may need to do an additional course known as an SKE (Subject Knowledge Enhancement) before you apply.
+Once you have been accepted onto the course, it is expected that you will complete an SKE (Subject Knowledge Enhancement) course before you begin teaching in September.
 We can help you with the details.
 For many teachers – young and old – concern about subject knowledge is their greatest anxiety about starting to teach.
 Afterwards, almost all acknowledge the fears were misplaced.
 In some ways it can be a bonus to feel a little rusty – it can help to remember what it felt like to be learning.

-In our second year, 2018-19, Now Teach will be working in secondary schools in London and we plan to expand to Hastings.
-However, in 2019-20 we hope to expand further so please fill out our expression of interest if you would like to be kept up to date on where and when.
+In our third year, 2019-20, Now Teach will be working in secondary schools in London, Hastings, East Anglia and the West Midlands.
+However, in 2020-21 we hope to expand further so please fill out our expression of interest if you would like to be kept up to date on where and when.
 Our expansion plans will be influenced by where potential participants want to teach.